Benlagra/GeClDa/PeerAss/README.md

 ### How to use it and what to get from it

-## Use
+#### Use

 If you want to check the tidy data output according to the assignment brief, just run it as it is.
 If you are curious, you can extract more data than asked in the brief by changing the content of `patterns`.
 Then, just continue from `line 43` and you don't need to collect and merge the data of the groups again.

 #### Output
 The output tidy data set consists of a **single text file in CSV format** of the averaged, for each subject and each activity, extracted data, according to the 5th task of the assignment.
-The first 4 columns of the text file correspond to `subject id`, `group`, `activity`, and `observable` data and the remaining columns correspond to as many elements there are in `patterns`.
-The data are ordered by subject, then by observable so that one can compare the mean and std values for a single observable at different activities.
+The first 4 columns of the text file correspond to `subject id`, `group`, `activity`, and `signal name` data and the remaining columns correspond to as many elements there are in `patterns`.
+The data are ordered by subject, then by signal name so that one can compare the mean and std values for a single observable at different activities.
 This is, I think, the goal of the study.

+Notice that **I choose to keep the information about the group in which the subject belongs, by adding one column**, so that the data between the two groups in the experiment can still be compared from the final tidy data set.

 A larger text file is output as well, containing both *mean* and *std* variables before the average for each subject and each activity was performed.
+It has 10299 rows, 3 categorical columns for `subject id`, `group`, `activity` and as many multiples of 33 numerical columns as there are elements in `pattern`.
+For this brief, the number of numerical columns is 66.

 ## Descriptions and usage of the functions used in `run_analysis.R`